Seasons in India and their Months: Types & Characteristics

 • The Dras Valley in Kashmir is the coldest place in India.
 At Dras, the lowest recorded temperature was -45°C in 1908.

-• In India, mid-March to mid-May is regarded as the summer season.
+• Mid-March to mid-May is regarded as the summer season in India.

-• The main characteristics of this season are high temperatures and low humidity.
+• The main characteristics of the summer season in India are high temperatures and low humidity.

 • Because the sun seems to traverse the equator and the Tropic of Cancer, there is a large range in sun insolation.